garimaahuja112/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-A simple Tic Tac Toe game implemented using Python and Pygame.
+A simple, interactive Tic Tac Toe game built with Python using Pygame and NumPy.

 ## Features
 - Two-player game